istio/istio.io/_docs/tutorial/11-fault-injection-with-istio.md

 ---
-title: Fault injection with istio
+title: Fault injection with Istio
-overview: Overview
+overview: Fault injection with Istio

 order: 11

 layout: docs
 type: markdown
 ---
-{% include home.html %}\n# Fault injection with Istio
+{% include home.html %}

 In this step, we inject a fault, error 418 on the path from the _ratings_ microservice to the _reviews_ microservice.